Metaculus/tezos-timestamping-validator/README.md

 * Get prediction hash for a given day
 * Perform Merkle Tree audit proof

-We created [github repository](https://github.com/Metaculus/tezos-timestamping-validator) that can take you through the whole process with ease.

 1\. **Verify TzStamp proof**

-- download the proof
+- download the proof from our website https://www.metaculus.com/tezos/ for the given day
 - Go to "verify and stamp" section https://tzstamp.io/
 - Enter Merkle Root into SHA-256 Hash and select Proof
 - Click verify

-example response
+Example response:
 ```
 Verified!
 Hash existed at 24/11/2021, 14:10:32